 foreign publishing house, Editorial José Martí, and Cuba's

 news agency, Prensa Latina.
-I have also traveled in Venezuela and Bolivia
+I later traveled to Venezuela and Bolivia

-I have been a special correspondent or free lance for many publications in the US, several Latin American and European countries—among them: The Morning Star, New Statesman, The Guardian (US and England), Playboy, Liberation News Service, Pacific News Service and Pacifica Radio, Coast, Qui, Skeptic, Sevendays...
+I have been a special correspondent or free lance for many publications in the US and several Latin American and European countries—among them: The Morning Star, New Statesman, The Guardian (US and England), Playboy, Liberation News Service, Pacific News Service and Pacifica Radio, Coast, Qui, Skeptic, Sevendays...

-I have also written for many Danish publications--Copenhagen weekly Politisk Review weekly, Relief, Information--as well as worked in ecological agricultural, lectured in schools, painted houses and held other odd jobs in Denmark.
+I have also written for many Danish publications--Copenhagen weekly, Politisk Review weekly, Relief, Information...
+I have also worked in ecological agricultural (Svanholm), lectured in schools, painted houses and held other odd jobs in Denmark.
 I have been an anti-war activist and have acted in solidarity with the resistance movements in Iraq, Afghanistan, Colombia and Palestine.
-In latter years I have written for several websites.
+I am also a volunteer activist for Green Peace.

 My published books are:

 “Tamil Nation in Sri Lanka”, India, November 2011

 “Sounds of Venezuela”, India, November 2011 (English and Tamil)

 ”Cuba: A Revolution in Action”, India, November 2010 (Tamil)

 “Cuba at Sea”, Socialist Resistance, London, May, 2008.
 (Sailing aboard five Cuban ships as a volunteer merchant marine.)

 “Cuba: Beyond the Crossroads”, Socialist Resistance, London, October, 2006.
 (A look at how Cuba is managing the special period.)